NixOS/nix/doc/manual/source/release-notes/rl-2.33.md

 ## Performance improvements

-- Git fetcher computes `revCount`s usings multiple threads [#14462](https://github.com/NixOS/nix/pull/14462)
+- Git fetcher computes `revCount`s using multiple threads [#14462](https://github.com/NixOS/nix/pull/14462)

   When using Git repositories with a long history, calculating the `revCount` attribute can take a long time.
-Nix now computes `revCount` using multiple threads, making it much faster (e.g. 9.1s to 3.7s. for Nixpkgs).
+Nix now computes `revCount` using multiple threads, making it much faster (e.g. 9.1s to 3.7s for Nixpkgs).

-  Note that if you don't need `revCount`, you can disable it altogether by setting the flake input attribute `shallow = false`.
+  Note that if you don't need `revCount`, you can disable it altogether by setting the flake input attribute `shallow = true`.

   Upstreamed from [Determinate Nix 3.12.2](https://github.com/DeterminateSystems/nix-src/pull/245).